Step #1: Invest in Your Identity

 Logo design is an in-depth, but rewarding process that I personally enjoy as a designer!
 It's a fun and exciting time for clients, and I love working together to create a logo we can both be proud of.
 A good logo should be memorable, effective, describable and scalable.
 For this to be done correctly takes both time and care, so it should not be cheap.
 If a logo is cheap, you can safely assume very little thought, time or effort has gone into it's creation.
-Your logo is the first impression of your business and first impressions do count - make sure your branding is original and professional!
+Your logo is the first impression of your business and first impressions do count.
+Invest in branding that is original and professional.

-Once a client has adequality completed my Brand Identity Questionnaire and accepted a project proposal, the logo design process begins!
-Considering the information supplied and conducting my own research into the industry, I like to start by sketching ideas by hand on paper.
+Once a client has adequately completed my Brand Identity Questionnaire and the deposit has been paid, the logo design process begins!
+Considering the information supplied and conducting my own research into the industry, I like to start by rough sketching ideas by hand on paper.
 I will continue do this until I have several solid ideas happening and a good starting point to work from.
 Once satisfied, I'll send a copy to my computer as a visual reference while I create.

 I gather together all of my reference materials on screen - rough sketches, questionnaire answers, style preferences, competitors, reference images and more - anything relevant or inspiring to the entity being branded.
 I create a sort of mood board, keeping in mind the overall spirit of the brand.
 Fonts, shape, line, composition, objects, symbols, texture and more are all considerations.
 I'll push the concept development, take a break and walk away.
 Reflect.
 Return with fresh eyes and push it even further.